6 Tips on How to Conquer Fear of Open Water Swimming

 2.)
 Practice

 The first practical thing you should do is practice as much as you can.
 You need to start with some baby steps before you are confident enough.
-Therefore, we advise you to take these baby steps in a pool.
-For instance, start with pools whose entire distance is 50 meters, then slowly move towards bigger ones whenever you’re ready.

 Before you are ready for the next step, you should swim a smaller distance several times.
-Two laps at a 50-meter pool sound will be more than enough initially.
+Two laps in a 50-meter pool are more than enough initially.

 One of the things people fear the most is that they cannot rest while in open water.
 Because of that, learning how to flip on your back and float is crucial before you are ready to continue.
 Plus, we feel it is important to avoid touching the pool’s walls.
 These are places where you can rest.
 Removing them as a possibility will help you learn to rely only on your competence, which is always useful for boosting self-confidence.

 3.)
 Breathing Techniques